I Found A Raccoon?

 If you see a raccoon out during the day just observe its’ behavior from a safe distance.

-A healthy raccoon will move with purpose, aware of its’ surroundings & displaying a generally healthy appearance.
-If an adult raccoon seems to be wandering aimlessly oblivious to the world around him, perhaps even walking in circles, or lying in a completely open area without fear this is more likely distemper.
+A healthy raccoon will move with purpose, aware of its’ surroundings & displaying a generally healthy physical appearance.
+If an adult raccoon seems to be wandering aimlessly oblivious to the world around him, perhaps even walking in circles, or lying in a completely open area without fear, this is more likely distemper.
 Sometimes their eyes and nose will be runny and their coat patchy and dull.
 They often appear as if they’re in a drunken state or have a fractured rear leg because the distemper virus can cause a hind end paralysis.
 The affected animals can be extremely unpredictable and should be reported to a wildlife center.
 Distemper is a highly contagious airborne disease that can spread rapidly.

 Mother raccoons most generally give birth to 3-4 babies, called cubs or kits, in March/April and/or in September/October.
 Common places to find them are in hollowed out trees, under porches, attics and sheds.
 Often times, the weakest babies will get left behind when mom moves them or tragically the mother is killed by a car or predator & the defenseless babies